Why is my cat pooping outside the litter box? A vet's guide

 How to stop a cat from pooping outside the litter box

 If your cat is frequently pooping outside their litter box, the good news is there a few things you can try to resolve the behavior.
-A visit to your veterinarian will rule out any medical issues but good litter box management is also essential.
+A visit to your vet will rule out any medical issues but good litter box management is also essential.

 1. Consult your vet